ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 Note that some vendors may not be as willing to haggle as others.
 Depending on the vendor, a nature of theirs may need to be exploited or additional resources may need to be put on the table before they are willing to debate a price.

 ## Appraising
 When a player arrives at a vendor in the marketplace, they will be given a market value for any items they wish to purchase.
-However, by making an Insight Test, they can determine if a vendor's presented market value is the true market value.
-If a character possesses a relevant rating in a profession or lore, the Insight Test is enhanced equal to the relevant rating.
+However, by making an Memory Test, they can determine if a vendor's presented market value is the true market value.
+If a character possesses a relevant rating in a profession or lore, the Memory Test is enhanced equal to the relevant rating.
 If more than one kind of Knowledge is touched upon then both ratings can be added towards the enhancement per the Storyteller's jurisdiction.

-The result of the Insight Test is measured against the market value of the item itself.
+The result of the Memory Test is measured against the market value of the item itself.
 A result that is greater or equal to the actual market value of the item allows a character to determine whether a vendor is trying to upsell the item.

 ## Goods & Services
 The purpose of this section is to layout how the market values of certain groups of items are determined as well as provide reference tables for interested buyers.
 The **Usage** passage in each section describes how that items quality is influenced during play.